top of page

 7 foot scream stalker.jpeg

-Many variations of this costume with different novelty mask types have been made over the decades, such as the Bleeding Scream Stalker and the 7 Foot Scream Stalker.
+Many variations of the Scream Stalker costume have been made over the decades in different novel varieties, such as the Bleeding Scream Stalker and the 7 Foot Scream Stalker.

 Bleeding and 7 Foot Scream Stalker costumes, original property of Fun World c.
 1999.